Small-Fish-Dev/ShrimpleProfiler/README.md

 ## Known Issues

- 1. We have tried to make use of the RootPanel to shrimplify the usage even further and get rid of the second step in *Getting Starter*, but it didn't work.
+ 1. We have tried to make use of the RootPanel to shrimplify the usage even further and get rid of the second step in *Getting Started*, but it didn't work.
 We are still not sure if the issue is in our code or in the s&box itself
  2. The measurements might be imprecise.
 Contributions are welcome.

 ## License